a00908270/masterthesis/thesis.md

 Neural network frameworks provide an abstraction and simplification to complex programming challenges \cite{dzone-frameworks} regarding neural network models and the simulation of the training and evaluation processes.
 Developers are given helper functions to build a network according to their liking.
 Most frameworks also provide implementations of the backpropagation algorithm, activation functions and data structures to load training data into memory.
 Frameworks can also help to transform raw data, like images, into data that is more suitable to neural network training.

+There are currently many popular neural network frameworks on the market.
+Google's TensorFlow is having the biggest impact in terms of contributions and community (see Comparison).

 #### TensorFlow

 TensorFlow[^tegit] is an open-sourced framework, released under the Apache 2.0[^te] license, that was developed by the *Google Brain Team* as successor to the proprietary software DistBelief, which was used for research on various use cases including unsupervised learning, image classification, object detection and many more.
 TensorFlow is an interface and implementation for machine learning algorithms, featuring support for a wide range of devices (from mobile phones to server hardware) and GPU cards. \cite{dean-tensor}